9/11/2012

 A sobering discovery were they words “and unborn child” carved into the stone next to the names of pregnant women who perished that day.

-(The 9/11 Museum still under construction – you can see the Freedom Tower off to the left)
+(The 9/11 Museum under construction – you can see the Freedom Tower off to the left)

 At the memorial’s exist stands a lone policeman.
 In that moment he is every policeman.
 Tourists ask him to pose for photographs, they shake his hand, thank him and even hug him.